 Cerebral palsy is the most common type of childhood disability and affects about 500,000 children.
 Although the condition is sometimes attributed to natural causes, it is often the result of medical malpractice in Chicago and beyond.

-If your child developed cerebral palsy because of a birth injury, the doctor, nurse, and other health care professionals could be held responsible.
-The attorneys of Hale & Monico understand the questions and concerns you have, and we will demand the compensation you and your child deserve.
+If your child developed cerebral palsy because of a birth injury, the doctor, nurse, and other healthcare professionals could be held responsible.
+The cerebral palsy attorneys of Hale & Monico understand the questions and concerns you have, and we will demand the compensation you and your child deserve.

 What Is Cerebral Palsy?

 Cerebral palsy is a group of neurological disorders resulting from injury to the child’s brain.
-The injury may occur during fetal development, but frequently happens during birth.
+The injury may occur during fetal development but frequently happens due to medical malpractice during childbirth.
 It has no cure, and it cannot be reversed.

 Children who have cerebral palsy exhibit numerous symptoms affecting movement and balance.
 They include:

 - Inability to sit up, crawl, or walk

 - Abnormal muscle movements

 - Weakness in the arms or legs

 - Difficulty with precise movements like writing